Karl Rove Tweets 'God Bless John McCain' After Allegedly Smearing McCain As Father Of Illegitimate Child

 — Karl Rove (@KarlRove) August 24, 2018

-Bush came from behind to win the South Carolina primary, as The New York Times reported, and went on to win the Republican nomination.
+Bush came from behind to win the South Carolina primary, as the New York Times reported, and went on to win the Republican nomination.
 Rove has denied that he was behind the smear attacks on McCain, saying that McCain “said ‘I’m a victim’ and was angry and complained about it and pointed the finger at Bush,” according to a CNN interview with Rove in 2010.

 McCain’s family has continued to be certain that Rove was behind the false attacks.
-In her 2012 book, The Huffington Post reported, McCain’s daughter Meghan McCain called Rove “a pathetic excuse for a human being.”
+In her 2012 book, McCain’s daughter Meghan McCain called Rove “a pathetic excuse for a human being,” the Huffington Post reported